There are many great bars in Jerusalem.

 Known as the cultural and historical center of Israel, and one of the holiest cities in the world, this is a city that hardly strikes you as a party-town.
 After all, at less than one hour drive Tel Aviv has the reputation of one of the best party cities in the world, and many travelers would rather concentrate their drinking and party efforts to the White City.

-Yet, Jerusalem nightlife is actually fantastic and if you decide to spend enough time in the city, you will have plenty of chances to have a drink, party and have a fun night out – and this will come as a welcome break after having spent a day sightseeing.
+Yet, Jerusalem nightlife is actually fantastic and whether you spend 48 hours in Jerusalem, or a week, or a month, you will have plenty of chances to have a drink, party and have a fun night out – and this will come as a welcome break after having spent a day sightseeing.

 What you will end up loving about bars in Jerusalem is that they often are located where you’d least expect – a market stall, a hole in the wall, a train station.
 But there’s more!
 On a night out in Jerusalem, you will find any sort of bar – sophisticated and retro; budget friendly or expensive; and playing all sort of music – you won’t have troubles to find something to suit your tastes.